devulrix/everything-as-code/content/about.md

 ## Who are you?

-I'm currently a Platform Architect with [VMware](https://vmware.com) in the [Tanzu](https://tanzu.vmware.com) business unit.
+I'm currently a Senior Platform Architect with [VMware](https://vmware.com) in the MAPBU covering the [Tanzu](https://tanzu.vmware.com) portfolio.
 Previously I held different roles at EMC, Dell and Pivotal.
 I have a diploma in Computer Science from the [RWTH Aachen University](https://rwth-aachen.de).
 I'm interested in exploring new technology and trying to apply theme for my customer engagements.

 ## How often do you create new content?